 Bass guitars come with four, five or six strings depending on the model.
 A five-string bass guitar has an additional low B string that widens the range of tones you can play.
 However, it also increases the width of the neck.
 Six-string bass has both the low B string and a high C string, and these have a very wide neck.

-Both five-string bass guitars and those which have six strings are harder to play due to the width of the neck.
 If you are just starting out, a four-string bass guitar is what we, and most other experienced bass players recommend.
 However, if you have years of playing under your belt, a five or six-string bass guitar could be an interesting choice to you.

 Active or Passive Electronics?